 (c) object to the processing of your personal data;

 (d) request restriction of processing of his personal data;

 (e) request provision of your personal data in a structured, commonly used and machine-readable format; and

 (f) request transmission to you or another controller indicated by you.

 Please note that your rights are not absolute.

-MIA and its Data Protection Officer may be contacted on complaints regarding the processing of personal data a specified in Clause 1.
+MIA and its Data Protection Officer may be contacted on complaints regarding the processing of personal data as specified above.
 A right to lodge a complaint with the Office of the Information and Data Protection Commissioner in Malta (www.idpc.gov.mt) is also in place.